nursyahr/R-Projects/R4DS/README.md

-# R for Data Science (modified from original)
+# R for Data Science

 Analysis of publicly available [Gapminder](https://cran.r-project.org/web/packages/gapminder/README.html) dataset containing an excerpt of the original dataset looking at certain economic development metrics.

 # Purpose
-- Part of the [R for Data Science] training requirements to undertake projects by the [Bioinformatics-Research-Network](https://github.com/Bioinformatics-Research-Network/training-requirements).
+- Part of the [R for Data Science](https://github.com/nursyahr/training-requirements/tree/main/R%20for%20Data%20Science) training requirements to undertake projects by the [Bioinformatics-Research-Network](https://github.com/Bioinformatics-Research-Network/training-requirements).

 # Task